kritagyapandey21/Emotion-Recognition/README.md

 - Extend GUI to include audio or image-based emotion recognition
 - Convert to a web-based interface using Flask or Streamlit

--
-##**Mentor**
+## Mentor

-Mr. Anand Kumar
+**Mr. Anand Kumar**
 Assistant Professor
 Lovely Professional University
-Phagwara ,Punjab
+Phagwara, Punjab

 ## Author

-Kritagya Pandey
+**Kritagya Pandey**
+Student
-Student, Lovely Professional University
+Lovely Professional University

+## License

+This project is open source and available under the MIT License.